 Luckily for Adelaide residents, the city has after-midnight bus services on almost every bus route to and from the city.
 So, no matter where you live, you can still enjoy a night out at your favourite bar or a late-night study session.
 Taxis and Uber services are also available with the touch of your phone screen, with prices varying depending on where you live.

 If you want to take full advantage of Adelaide’s food scene, you will want to make sure you set aside time to go out for meals.
-In fact, Adelaide has the highest ratio of cafes and restaurants to residents out of all capital cities in Australia.
+Adelaide is full of world-renowned restaurants, multicultural eateries and busy cafés.
 Plus, it’s easy to find something affordable, no matter your budget.

 It’s important to remember that in Australia, waiters and servers get paid a liveable minimum wage.
 This means that your sandwich or salad may cost a little bit more than you expect, but it also means the staff are being paid fairly for their time.
 Unlike some other places you may have visited, such as the United States, Australia does not have a tipping culture.
 Places may ask if you would like to tip, but it’s not necessary.

 On average, a breakfast at a cafe in Adelaide is going to cost you $15, but be sure to budget a bit extra if you’d like to add a coffee or freshly blended juice.
 Australia is famous around the world for its coffee and fresh fruit and vegetables, so you can expect to get a high-quality beverage for the price you pay.
 For lunch, you will likely have to spend around $16, but keep an eye out for meal deals – eateries around the city will usually offer a discounted lunch with extras such as drinks.
 Dinner might be slightly more expensive at around $25 per meal.